 A stem cell/bone marrow transplant may be used for children with recurrent medulloblastoma, which means the tumor has returned after treatment (see below).
 A bone marrow transplant is a medical procedure in which bone marrow that contains tumor cells is replaced by highly specialized cells, called hematopoietic stem cells, that develop into healthy bone marrow.
 Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
 Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.

 Before recommending transplantation, doctors will talk with the patient about the risks of this treatment and consider several other factors, such as the type of tumor, results of any previous treatment, and patient’s age and general health.

 There are two types of stem cell transplantation depending on the source of the replacement blood stem cells: allogeneic (ALLO) and autologous (AUTO).
 ALLO uses donated stem cells, while AUTO uses the patient’s own stem cells.
-Only AUTO transplantation is used to treat medulloblastoma.
+Only AUTO transplantation is commonly used to treat medulloblastoma.
 ALLO transplantation is rarely recommended for children with medulloblastoma.